-These were our fabulous 2017 performers.
-What a wonderful array of local, vegan talent 😊
+We are proud to announce our 2018 performers.
+What a wonderful array of vegan talent 😊

 “We are an original band from Southern England.
 Everything we do is homemade.
 This has led us to create a style of music that people seem to love.
 Feel free to join us in our adventure of discovery.”